Showing Posts From

 The last calling we receive

-Three weeks ago, my wife and I got a phone call.
-Hope, my 57-year-old mother-in-law, had run out of options for chemotherapy and was starting in-home hospice.
-Doctors estimated she had some weeks left.
-Hope wanted to hug her grandchildren again while she could, so we loaded the kids in the car and started the 8-hour journey to North Carolina.
+Three weeks ago, my wife and I received a phone call.
+Hope, my 57-year-old mother-in-law, had run out of chemotherapy options and was starting in-home hospice.
+Doctors estimated she had only a few weeks left.
+Hope wanted to hug her grandchildren again while she could, so we loaded the kids in the car and began the eight-hour journey to North Carolina.
+Two hours away from my in-laws' house, we received another call.
+Hope's condition had deteriorated rapidly.
+She was unconscious and gasping for breath.
+My wife joined a video call and pleaded with her mother to hold on just a few more hours so she could give her one last hug.
+But Hope couldn't hold on any longer.

 Letting God Prevail over Politics